Jose Morey: Career

-Morey started his career as a radiologist in Eastern Virginia.
+Morey began his career as a radiologist in Eastern Virginia.
 Later, he joined University of Virginia’s radiology department as an assistant professor of radiology and biomedical imaging.
 He has also served as a director of informatics for Medical Center Radiologists in Virginia Beach, Virginia.

-Morey has made a name for himself throughout the scientific community for being a leader in the innovation of biotechnology, AI applications, and aerospace.
-He is frequently featured in publications and television including Univision, CNBC, and NASA360.
-He is a keynote speaker, novelist, writer (featured in the Wall Street Journal and previously writing for Forbes Technology Council), and consultant.
-Notably, Morey has deemed Puerto Rico the potential, "Silicon Island," citing increased interest and opportunities in STEM fields from a growing tech industry, that Morey considers necessary for a transformation into an economic leader.

 Morey has served as chief medical innovation officer of Liberty BioSecurity.
 He has also served as an advisor to MIT Solve and NASA iTech.
 He formerly was an associate chief health officer for IBM Watson.

-Morey is an Eisenhower Fellow with the 2020-2021 Zhi-Xing Fellows Program.

-He is also a faculty member of the Singularity University.

-Morey has had the honor of sitting on several nationally recognized medical and STEAM related boards.
-Statewide, he is on the board with the Medical Society of Virginia and features as a guest speaker, the Informatics Leadership Council of the American College of Radiology, Virginia Chapter, and Virginia Health Information (VHI).
+Morey is on the board with the Medical Society of Virginia and appointed Director as of 2023, and features as a guest speaker, the Informatics Leadership Council of the American College of Radiology, Virginia Chapter, and Virginia Health Information (VHI).
 He is on the advisory boards for MIT Solve, a platform for social impact, and MIT Ideas, a yearly social impact competition for MIT students, SciTech, a nonprofit for aerospace research, and the National STEM Honor Society.
 Further boards Morey features on include: SOMOS Inc., Immertec, Predictiv Care, Cemvita Factory, MaaPaa Organization, and the WHRO Board of Directors.
 He is a cofounder and currently sits as Chief Health Officer of Ever Medical Technologies; and, in 2021, helped to launch Ever Healthcare, their online medical outreach platform, in Thailand.

-Additionally, Morey has served as a business advisor and works closely with a variety of international institutions, including: